RaviRagh/DAT-Phase2-Project/README.md

 2. There is a combination of continuous and categorical variables.
 It is safe to say that "Floors', 'Condition' and 'Grade' are categorical variables and need to be transformed accordingly.
 Further, during the next iteration, one needs to see if 'Bedrooms' and 'Bathrooms' will also need to be considered categorical variables.

-3. With the exception of 'Age', the distribution of all continous variables appear to be heavily right-skewed, probably because of outliers (as can be seen from the scatter plots).
+3. With the exception of 'Age', the distribution of all continuous variables appear to be heavily right-skewed, probably because of outliers (as can be seen from the scatter plots).
 Outliers will need to be eliminated.

 4. It appears that the homoskedasticity and normality assumptions cannot be satisfied in this iteration, given the skew of the Q-Q plot and the high values for the JB test, kurtosis and skewness.
     </div>